 Sometimes the gallbladder becomes blocked with gallstones that form from within the bile and can cause pain, bloating, nausea and vomiting.
 Other complications can also occur, including inflammation of the gallbladder, inflammation of the pancreas, jaundice and infection.

 In these cases, a cholecystectomy is performed under general anaesthetic to remove the gallbladder.
 Sometimes, gallstones can move into your common bile duct.
 Bile ducts are 'pipes' that carry bile from the liver to the gallbladder and from the gallbladder to the small intestine.
-A cholecystectomy and exploration of the bile duct is a procedure to remove your gallbladder as well as any stones found in your common bile duct.

 Dr Golani has performed many cholecystectomies (gall bladder operations) over his career.
 He specialises in Laparoscopic (keyhole) surgery.
 This is a minimally invasive approach which has an advantage over open surgery as it only requires small incisions in the abdomen versus the large single incision of open surgery.
 Most patients will experience less pain, a quicker recovery and a shorter hospital stay with laparoscopic surgery.